 Staying away from triggers at work

 Staying away from triggers is the best way to prevent asthma.
 This is true even at work.
 If you have a lot of asthma symptoms at work, talk with your manager.
 The Americans with Disabilities Act (ADA) can also help you and your employer.
-You can get information at the ADA website or on the Information Line:
+You can get information on the ADA website or by calling the Information Line:

 Talk with your employer about ways to reduce your exposure to triggers at work.
 These may include: